laszlocph/gimlet-documentation/src/pages/blog/how-flux-broke-the-cicd-feedback-loop-and-how-we-pieced-it-back-together.md

 ## And that's a wrap

-Being distributed often poses managebility issues that are straightforward in centralized architectures.
+Being distributed often poses manageability issues that are straightforward in centralized architectures.

 If you are building a development platform on top of gitops and Flux CD, the demonstrated yaml pieces and a webhook processor is what you need to build to return to the traditional semantics of the green build.

 If you ever want to get a boost in your efforts we would be pleased if you try Gimlet for size.
-We try to make it polished for non devops people, but not limiting for the experts.
+We try to make it polished for non devops people, but not limiting it for the experts.

 Onwards!